lisphacker/fileswarm/README.md

 ### 2017-12-27
 - FileIO messaging and thread beginning to work
+- Moved FileIO specific types from Types to FileIO

 ### 2017-12-26
 - Refactoring code to make dedicated FileIO thread controlled over messages (Not working yet)